Rabbit Cage Plans

 Half Inch wire on top where rabbits rest

 3) Set the 30 x 36 piece of rabbit cage floor wire on your sawhorses or work space.
 An important caution: you need the 1/2" wires to be on top where the rabbits will stand, as shown on the right.
-This is much easier on the rabbit's feet.
+This gives improved support to the rabbit's feet.

 4) Bend 6" of the side panels around a 2x4 or sawhorse, so that the final lengthwise measurement of the piece is 30" x 18".
 The extra, still-attached 6" length will wrap around and become part of the back of the cage.
 We wanted rabbit cage plans that save time by not having to cut wire, and that eliminate wire waste.